peterhinch/micropython-nano-gui/README.md

 ## 1.4 A performance boost

-As of Aug 2021 color displays can benefit from a substantial performance boost in rendering text.
-To take advantage of this, firmware should be dated after 26 Aug 21.
-The display driver and GUI core files should be updated.
-Ensure that the new file `drivers/boolpalette.py` exists on the target hardware.
-Usge of this mode is automatic but can be checked by running the `aclock.py` demo which reports the status at the REPL.
+A firmware change in V1.17 has enabled the code size to be reduced.
+It has also accelerated text rendering on color displays.
+Use of color displays now requires firmware V1.17 or later.
+Existing users should update the display driver and GUI core files and should ensure that the new file `drivers/boolpalette.py` exists.

 ###### [Contents](./README.md#contents)

 # 2. Files and Dependencies

-Firmware should be V1.13 or later.
+On monochrome displays firmware should be V1.13 or later.
 On the Pi Pico firmware should be V1.15 or later.
-For fast text rendering use a daily build or V1.17 or later.
+For color displays it should be V1.17 or later.

 Installation comprises copying the `gui` and `drivers` directories, with their contents, plus a hardware configuration file, to the target.
 The directory